Last updated February 21st, 2025

 Fresh Herbs

 It’s super easy to end up with extra herbs since you can typically only buy them in large bunches.
 While they’re still fresh, you can chop them up and store them in the freezer for later use.
 Check out this article on storing them in ice cube trays with oil.
 If you have a ton of cilantro laying around, meal prep a batch of our Cilantro-Lime Rice or Avocado Cilantro Lime Crema for use throughout the week.
-If you like cocktails, you can also use fresh herbs like rosemary and mint to make flavored simple syrups!
+If you like cocktails, you can also use fresh herbs like rosemary and mint to make flavored simple syrup!

 Meat